 Systematic income generation through options

 We opportunistically sell calls and puts against core positions, functioning as a market maker buying and selling around the edges of holdings we know well.
 During choppy, range-bound markets, this generates consistent income that compounds alongside the portfolio's long-term returns.
 It also reinforces disciplined behavior: selling calls at prices where we would be willing to trim and selling puts at prices where we would be willing to add.
+The strategy embeds buy-low, sell-high discipline into the portfolio's structure, replacing emotional reactions to irrational market movements with predefined decision points.

 Which signals should shape portfolio exposure decisions?

-Rather than watching market direction, we focus on signals that indicate when and how to adjust exposure.
+Rather than watching market direction, we focus on signals that indicate when and how to adjust exposure:

 Four signals to watch — not market direction